keplerlab/katna/README.md

 Video compression is handled using ffmpeg library.
 Details about which could be read in [Katna.video_compressor module](https://katna.readthedocs.io/en/latest/understanding_katna.html#katna-video-compressor) section.

 Since version 0.8.0 of Katna we are extending smart resize features to videos with the help of Google's Mediapipe project.
-To know more about this please refer to documentation [Video Smart Resize using Katna](https://katna.readthedocs.io/en/latest/video_smart_resize.html).
+To know more about this please refer to documentation [Video Smart Resize using Katna]
+(https://katna.readthedocs.io/en/latest/understanding_katna.html#katna-video-resize).
 Please note that this feature is an optional experimental feature.
 And might be subject to removal/modifications at later versions.
 Also you also need to install Google's Mediapipe library, Specially autoflip binary for this to work.
-Please refer to [Link](https://katna.readthedocs.io/en/latest/video_smart_resize.html) for how to install and configure mediapipe to be used with katna.
+Please refer to [Link](https://katna.readthedocs.io/en/latest/tutorials_video_smart_resize.html#tutorials-video-smart-resize) for how to install and configure mediapipe to be used with katna.

 Image Module:
 -------------